-John also represents international service providers in entry regulation and compliance matters involving the FCC, Team Telecom, the Committee on Foreign Investment in the United States and state regulatory agencies.
+John also represents international service providers in entry regulation and compliance matters involving the FCC, Team Telecom, the Committee on Foreign Investment in the United States (CFIUS) and state regulatory agencies.
 His experience includes work with National Security Agreements, Letters of Assurance and the defense of related site visits.

 John pairs his depth of knowledge in the highly regulated communications industry with excellent transactional experience, helping clients pursuing corporate transactions―mergers and acquisitions, financings, asset transfers, and the sale and procurement of telecommunications, broadband capacity, interconnection, collocation and fiber facilities―comply with regulatory requirements, minimize regulatory approvals and obligations, and address a comprehensive range of impediments to the clients’ goals and needs.

 Represented an industry association in the FCC’s Broadband Privacy rulemaking.

 Represented a coalition of service providers in the Lifeline Modernization rulemaking, including stakeholder engagement with other industry members, Civil Society and Congress.